36th Operations Group: World War II

 The group earned a Distinguished Unit Citation for operations on 1 September 1944 when, in a series of missions, the group attacked German columns south of the Loire in order to disrupt the enemy's retreat across central France to Dijon.
-In October, the group moved into Belgium to support U.S. Ninth Army.
+In October, the group moved into Belgium to support Ninth United States Army.

 The 36th Fighter Group participated in the Battle of the Bulge during December 1944 and January 1945 by flying armed reconnaissance and close-support missions.
-Aided U.S. First Army's push across the Roer River in February 1945.
-Supported operations at the Remagen bridgehead and during the airborne assault across the Rhine in March.
+Aided First United States Army's push across the Roer River in February 1945.
+Supported operations at the Remagen bridgehead and during the Operation Varsity, the airborne assault across the Rhine in March.

 The group received a second Distinguished Unit Citation for performance on 12 April 1945 when the group, operating through intense anti-aircraft fire, relentlessly attacked airfields in southern Germany, destroying a large hangar and numerous aircraft.

 By V-E Day, the group was based at Kassel/Rothwesten airfield, Germany (ALG R-12), where it remained until February 1946 as part of the United States Air Forces in Europe Army of Occupation.
-In February, the group was transferred, without personnel or equipment to Bolling Field, Washington, D.C where the groups fighter squadrons were inactivated.
+In February, the group was transferred, without personnel or equipment to Bolling Field, D.C., where the group's fighter squadrons were inactivated.
 From its deployment to RAF Kingsnorth into January 1945, Lt.
 Col. William Lewis Curry served as commanding officer.
 Lt.
 Col. Van H. Slayden and Lt.
 Col Paul P. Douglas Jr. served as commanders through the remaining months through V-E Day.

 Caribbean Air Command

-On 15 October 1946, Headquarters, 36th Fighter Group was transferred to Howard Army Airfield, Panama Canal Zone as part of the Panama Canal defense forces.
+On 15 October 1946, Headquarters, 36th Fighter Group was transferred to Howard Field, Panama Canal Zone as part of the Panama Canal defense forces.
 In Central America, the group conducted air defense training missions for the next two years initially with P-47's.
 The group upgraded to jet aircraft in December 1947 with the arrival of the Lockheed F-80 Shooting Star.

-On 2 July 1948, the United States Air Force 36th Fighter Wing was activated at Howard Air Force Base.
-The former USAAF 36th Fighter Group became the operational component of the new Air Force wing.
+On 2 July 1948, the United States Air Force 36th Fighter Wing was activated at Howard.
+The 36th Fighter Group became the operational component of the new Air Force wing.